opencv/opencv/modules/ml/doc/ertrees.rst

 #.
 Extremely randomized trees don't apply the bagging procedure to constract the training samples for each tree.
 The same input training set is used to train all trees.

 #.
-Extremely randomized trees pick a node split very extremely (both a variable index and variable spliting value are chosen randomly), whereas Random Forest finds the best split (optimal one by variable index and variable spliting value) among random subset of variables.
+Extremely randomized trees pick a node split very extremely (both a variable index and variable splitting value are chosen randomly), whereas Random Forest finds the best split (optimal one by variable index and variable splitting value) among random subset of variables.

 CvERTrees
 ----------
 .. ocv:class:: CvERTrees

-    The class implements the Extremely randomized trees algorithm. ``CvERTrees`` is inherited from :ocv:class:`CvRTrees` and has the same interface, so see description of :ocv:class:`CvRTrees` class to get detailes.
+    The class implements the Extremely randomized trees algorithm. ``CvERTrees`` is inherited from :ocv:class:`CvRTrees` and has the same interface, so see description of :ocv:class:`CvRTrees` class to get details.
 To set the training parameters of Extremely randomized trees the same class :ocv:class:`CvRTParams` is used.